 good as it could have been.
 Similarly, "Luftstehs'Ibläh" is also somewhat alright, though some of the riffs kill its momentum.

 The rest of the songs are pure trash, ruined by clean vocals, female rambling and incredibly inconsistent compositions.

 top of all of the other problems that hold this record back from being worthwhile, the production is far too clean and overdone.

-it.
+for it.
 In this case, going further in that direction was just another in a long line of bad decisions.
-Everything is too polished
+Everything is too

-and sterile, which does not work in favour of a record whose success hinges on its ability to create a bleak, dismal atmosphere
+polished and sterile, which does not work in favour of a record whose success hinges on its ability to create a bleak, dismal

-album that should have been much more.
-The addition of the goth / industrial elements makes this one difficult to take seriously,
+is a terrible album that should have been much more.
+The addition of the goth / industrial elements makes this one difficult

-at times, which is a death sentence for this style of music.
-As well, the fake and plastic production would have ruined it,
+to take seriously, at times, which is a death sentence for this style of music.
+As well, the fake and plastic production would

-regardless of how the songwriting turned out.
-In many ways, Bethlehem tried too hard, losing the genuine darkness that made
+have ruined it, regardless of how the songwriting turned out.
+In many ways, Bethlehem tried too hard, losing the genuine darkness

 (16 Feb.
 2012)